 - If you want a great date night spot: Spice Temple

 - If you’re hunting for value for money: David’s

-Now we’ve rounded up our favourites, let’s check out the full list.
+Now we’ve rounded up our yum cha favourites, let’s check out the complete list.

-Every weekend some of the best Yum Cha in Melbourne flows under the paper lamps and whitewashed walls of David’s.
-You can forget the anxious wait for the starters to arrive – the baskets flow fresh from the kitchen to the table as soon as your butt hits the stool.
-One of the rare all-you-can-eat affairs, think Prawn & Pork Shu Mai, Veggie Spring Rolls, and Dongpo Pork Belly.
+Every weekend some of the best Yum Cha in Melbourne flows under the paper lamps and whitewashed walls of David’s on the border of South Yarra and Prahran.
+You can forget the anxious wait for the starters to arrive – the baskets flow fresh from the kitchen to the table, and you’ll taste great Chinese food in one of the rare all-you-can-eat affairs.
+Think Prawn & Pork Shu Mai, Veggie Spring Rolls, and Dongpo Pork Belly.
 All of this is a tribute to generations of fresh, simple cuisine dreamt up in the riverside homes of rural Shanghai and presented to you in a steaming basket.